n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

 ---
 When ran with `Server.java`, `StringServer.java` creates an online server that is able to store and display strings.
 Inputting specific paths allows strings to be added and displayed on the site.

-Here is two screenshots using `/add-message`
+Here are two screenshots using `/add-message`

 Which methods in your code are called?
 - ahdhf